 This accessibility is relevant to all training completed through CITI Program.
 This training requires access to a computer and the ability to log in using the Single Sign-On.
 If the researcher is unable to use Single Sign-On and the Duo Authentication System, they will be unable to access this training.
 Individual schools and colleges are responsible for providing their researchers with the time during the work shift and computer accessibility to complete the training.
 Because this is a required training for anyone serving as a PI and anyone being paid through a sponsored project that requires RCR Education, it should be completed during normal working hours.

 Reason for Policy

-This policy implements the principal investigator and researcher eligibility requirements contained in Board of Regents Policy: Submitting and Accepting Sponsored Projects and Board of Regents Policy: Code of Conduct, and establishes the expectation for a training program to meet the shared responsibility for the responsible and ethical conduct of research.
+This policy implements the principal investigator and researcher eligibility requirements contained in Board of Regents Policies: Submitting and Accepting Sponsored Projects (pdf) and Code of Conduct (pdf), and establishes the expectation for a training program to meet the shared responsibility for the responsible and ethical conduct of research.

 This policy also articulates the shared commitment of the University and its faculty, staff, and students to ethical behavior and fulfillment of the fiduciary duties of public funding that are fundamental to the responsibility of serving as principal investigator (PI) or in another role on projects of research and scholarship.

 In addition, various government and other agencies set standards and requirements for education and training in the responsible conduct of research.
 This policy ensures, where applicable, that the scope of the University's program for the responsible conduct of research includes such additional requirements.